 Medical school scholarships—5 things medical students should know

 For many medical students, that debt will be paid off slowly in the first decade of their careers in practice.
-But that burden can be reduced with medical school scholarships that students can apply for prior to beginning their training—and as they go through medical school.
+But that burden can be reduced with medical school scholarships that medical students can apply for prior to beginning their training—and as they go through medical school.

 The work to build up scholarships is often going to be labor-intensive, requiring students to apply for a number of programs to cobble together their medical school funding.

 “Every cent does count,” Dr. Meyer said.
 “While $3,000 doesn’t seem like it’s making a dent if you are paying $30,000, $40,000 or $50,000 in tuition each year.
-It can add up.”
+However, over time, it can add up.”

 The University of Kansas School of Medicine is a member of the AMA UME Curricular Enrichment Program, which provides on-demand education through a micro-learning approach to help medical students distinguish themselves for residency and succeed in medicine.
 Educators can assign specific elements such as health care business fundamentals and developing leadership skills and receive reports on student progress, track via a dashboard, send reminder emails and customize reports.

-• Exclusive education programs & key study guides to help you thrive.
+• Exclusive education programs & key study aids like AMBOSS.

 • Access to JAMA Network™, ClassPass gym discounts & more!